CMSC-100-UV7L/exercise-03-importing-exporting-and-npm-JpDeloso/README.md

 ### Test your files by calling them in a 2nd file called test.js

 ### Call each function twice from test.js

+# Thoughts about the exercise:
+### The exercise was really fun and I was really able to see the importance of the lesson while I was coding.
+Furthermore, I was able to see how powerful export and import is and I could definitely see how I could utilize on my future projects.